 The Dashnaks did this from a position of strength.
 The British and Bolsheviks tolerated their killing expeditions because they had little choice in the matter if they were to have military forces on the ground.
 British records reveal that the Foreign Office was well aware what was going on against innocent Moslems and decided to suppress the news lest it cause consternation in the U.S., where fresh armies were needed from to win the War.
 Denial was the order of the day.

 Anyone who was available would have been used to win the Great War.
-Britain would have utilised both Azeris and Georgians as cannon fodder against the Ottomans as well.
+Britain would have utilised both Azerbaijanis and Georgians as cannon fodder against the Ottomans as well.
 However, both were reluctant to fight alongside the Armenians for various reasons.
-The Azeris knew their security rested with the Turks.
+The Azerbaijanis knew their security rested with the Ottoman Turks.
 The Georgians tended toward support for the Germans as protectors against the Armenians.

-The peaceful, unmilitary Azeris were severely disadvantaged against the strongly militarised Armenians.
-An alternative Azeri development to the Armenian militarisation could not take place.
+The peaceful, unmilitarised Azerbaijanis were severely disadvantaged against the strongly militarised Armenians.
+An alternative Azerbaijani development to the Armenian militarisation could not take place.
 Unlike, the Armenians the Azerbaijanis had not been told by the West that they were a nation, destined to arise from the surrounding peoples with a special case for nationhood.
-There were also few Azeris in the Russian army of the Caucasus.
+There were also few Azerbaijanis in the Russian army of the Caucasus.
 Despite a general conscription in 1886 the Azerbaijanis were not drafted because the Tsar distrusted them and imposed a tax on them instead.
 The Russian Army had no separate Moslem regiments, so the Azerbaijanis were militarily undeveloped as opposed to the Armenians, who were highly militarised in both regular Russian forces and irregular Dashnak bands.
-In many ways, the Azerbaijanis’ position was similar to the Irish Catholics, an unarmed and unmilitary people, opposed by the Ulster Protestants, a highly militarised people, armed both formally and informally by the British State and given their own Division in the British Army.
+There was a small Moslem force that was tellingly called the “Savage Regiment”.
+When it showed up in Baku for a funeral the sight of Moslems with arms was the trigger for mass violence against the Azerbaijanis of the city.
 All the military advantages lay with the Armenians, despite being much few in number in the region.